kl3nik/FreeCamMod/README.md

 ## Usage

-- Activate the free camera mode using the provided hotkey or menu option.
+- Activate the free camera mode using the Middle Mouse Button.
-- Use the configured keys to move and rotate the camera.
-- Adjust camera speed and other settings as needed.

-## Requirements

-- Windows operating system
-- .NET Framework 4.6.1 or higher
-- Supported game (see documentation for compatibility)

-## Support

-For help, feature requests, or bug reports, please open an issue in this repository.

-## License

-This project is released under the MIT License.
+- Holding Right Mouse Button will allow you to use WASD controls to freely look.
+- While holding RMB, E and Q will move up and down relative to the camera, respectively.
+- Double-clicking on a pawn while in free cam mode will follow the pawn.